 Cutting-edge learning spaces that are equal parts laboratory, studio, think tank and stage

-Powerful mobile technologies, computer stations and a variety of interactive smart-spaces that allow students to gain experience with the most current tools
+Digital Fabrication technologies, powerful imaging and sonification tools and a variety of interactive flex-spaces that allow students to gain experience with the most current tools

-Small class sizes that allow students to work closely with faculty who are innovators in digital art
+Small class sizes that allow students to work closely with faculty who are innovators in digital arts and design

-Internships and projects with Denver Art Museum, Denver Open Media and more
+Collaborations and projects with institutions like the Denver Art Museum, Denver Museum of Nature and Science and more

-A broad spectrum of media literacies combined with practical artistic and tech skills
+A broad understanding of new media literacies combined with practical and technical skills

 - A major in EDP requires 48 credits.
-These include 16 Foundations credits, eight EDP Cultures credits, 20 upper division electives and four capstone credits.
+These include 16 Foundations credits, eight EDP Cultures credits, 20 upper division elective credits and four capstone credits.

 - Students pursuing a BA in EDP are required to also include a minor, secondary major or be enrolled in a dual-degree program in another discipline.

-- For distinction in the major you need to maintain a GPA of 3.5 and complete a creative research project, paper and presentation.
+- For distinction in the major you need to maintain a GPA of 3.5 and complete a creative research project, paper and presentation in consultation with a faculty mentor.

 - The secondary major is 48 credit hours.